-- f.
-Once notified of the outcome of their application, the student should confirm any arrangement with staff from the School/Centre. - The student can appeal a decision made by the Head of School/Centre Director by sending a g. letter to the Office of the Dean within 5 working days of receiving that decision. - h.
+- ii.
+Issues caused by being a non-native speaker of English language.
+Non-native speakers of English should seek advice from Internationalisation and/or Student Capability Development prior to any assessment/s; - iii.
+Poor time management or organisation; - iv.
+Circumstances within the student's control; - v.
+Minor illness/injury; - vi.
+A permanent or recurring condition or disability where the School/Centre has already made special arrangements for the student's assessment/s; - vii.
+Circumstances which were known to the student prior to the date of enrolment. - d.
+The Head of School/Centre Director may delegate the assessment of an application for Special Consideration.
+The application must be assessed on the basis of the evidence provided, within the context of the student's academic achievement in the specific module/s where possible, and overall performance within the programme. - e.
+The Head of School/Centre Director, or delegate, must respond to the application within 5 working days of receiving the application.
+The student must be notified of: - i.
+Whether the application is successful or not; - ii.
+If successful, the type of resolution offered; - iii.
+When the type of resolution is due/scheduled. - f.
+Once notified of the outcome of their application, the student should confirm any arrangement with staff from the School/Centre. - g.
+The student can appeal a decision made by the Head of School/Centre Director by sending a letter to the Office of the Dean within 5 working days of receiving that decision. - h.
 When considering the appeal, the Dean will review the processes and procedures followed by the Head of School/Centre Director to determine if due process was followed. - i.
 A letter of response will be sent from the Dean to the student/s within 5 working days of the final deliberation, stating the decision and the evidence that led to it. - j.
 Schools/Centres need to keep a complete record of all applications and outcomes, and must report any applications to their Programme Committee.
-The Programme Committee must report all applications to the Academic Approvals Committee (AAC) through their Tri-annual Report process. - k.
+The Programme Committee must report all applications to the Academic Approvals Committee (AAC) through their Triannual Report process. - k.
 When a student applies for Special Consideration, an assessment is undertaken by the Head of School/Centre Director or delegated authority.
 There is a hierarchy to the potential outcomes of Special Consideration cases.
 The approach used to determine the outcome of a Special Consideration case will ensure that a student will still be able to achieve the required learning outcomes of the module.
 The following table illustrates how Special Consideration outcomes will be determined: